thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-prerequisites.md

 {: id="partition-hosts"}
 ## Partition the hosts

 Ensure that all ThoughtSpot hosts meet the following partition and sizing requirements.
+All drives must be SSDs.

 1. On the root drive, you need at least 20 GB, for Yum packages and logs.